BiElisa/Sensitivit_Analysis_Postprocessing/README.md

 ## Notes

 All scripts are designed to be modified by the user to adapt to specific workflows.
-For example:
-- Change the label names going into...

-Figures are saved in .svg format for high-quality vector graphics.
-The user can change it going to...
+Important: alternative eruptive regimes can be added to the current (explosive, not explosive, not explosive effusive, not explosive fountaining).